 Focus on Energy renewable rewards

-If you’re installing a solar energy system on your home in Wisconsin, you can qualify for a $1,000 rebate on the cost of your solar equipment from Focus on Energy.
+If you’re installing a solar energy system on your home in Wisconsin, you can qualify for a rebate of up to $500 on the cost of your solar equipment from Focus on Energy.

 Solar tax incentives

 There are some substantial tax incentives available to Wisconsin homeowners: the sales tax incentive, which exempts you from paying sales tax on your solar equipment, and the property tax incentive, which exempts you from paying property taxes on any additional value solar adds to your home.

 Net metering (also known as net energy metering) is a solar incentive that allows you to store energy in the electric grid.
 When your solar panels produce excess power, that energy is sent to the grid and in exchange, you can pull from the grid when your system is under-producing like during nighttime.

 With the right size solar energy system, you can produce enough electricity to match your home’s electricity use for the entire year.
 However, the amount of electricity your solar panels produce will vary throughout the year.
 Net metering helps you account for these differences by crediting you for the excess electricity your panels produce so you can use it later.